 - Invitations to events and other content of interest for your position or industry: conferences, webinars, white papers, customer cases, etc.

-When you use the Service, we may send one or more “cookies” – a small data file – to your computer to uniquely identify your browser and let MeaningCloud help you log in faster and enhance your navigation through the site.
+You can control your subscription to all these types of content through our Communications Preference Center.When you use the Service, we may send one or more “cookies” – a small data file – to your computer to uniquely identify your browser and let MeaningCloud help you log in faster and enhance your navigation through the site.
 A cookie may convey anonymous information about how you browse the Service to us.
 A persistent cookie remains on your hard drive after you close your browser so that it can be used by your browser on subsequent visits to the Service.
 Persistent cookies can be removed by following your web browser’s directions.
 A session cookie is temporary and disappears after you close your browser.
 You can reset your web browser to refuse all cookies or to indicate when a cookie is being sent.
 However, some features of the Service may not function properly if the ability to accept cookies is disabled.
 MeaningCloud website can use the following types of cookies:

 |Necessary||Necessary cookies help make a website usable by enabling basic functions like page navigation and access to secure areas of the website.
 The website cannot function properly without these cookies.|

 |Antispam||Antispam cookies are used to prevent automated attacks (by bots) to the website.|

 |Statistics||Statistic cookies help website owners to understand how visitors interact with websites by collecting and reporting information anonymously.|

 |Marketing||Marketing cookies are used to track visitors across websites.
 The intention is to build a profile of your behavior and interests so that more personalized experiences and content can be offered to you.|